Choices and Destiny

 ~Isaiah 51:1, 3 NKJV

-Most of the choices we come to regret can be reversed.
-We don’t have to define our lives by them, and even if it is a situation we cannot change, we can always receive the Lord’s forgiveness.
+Choices and destiny do go together.
+But most of the choices we regret can be reversed.
+We don’t have to define our destiny by them.
+Even if we cannot change the situation, we can receive the Lord’s forgiveness.
 When I surrendered to God’s will, He was eager to help me turn my educational situation around, and this changed my destiny.
 What’s more, He forgave me the moment I called to Him.
-God is willing to do the same for you, friend, as you surrender to God and let Him guide you.
-Nothing is impossible with the God who loves us.
-Please know He forgives you just as He forgave me.
-He is willing guide you and I every step of the way.

 Share how God helped you regarding a life choice.

 Heavenly Father, Your word is a lamp to guide my feet and a light for my path.
 Restore joy to my life as You have promised.
 Accept my offering of praise and help me to follow Your direction.
+In Jesus’ name, amen.

 Genre: Non-fiction